ls-/ls_UI/README.md

 ## Feedback and Feature Requests

-If you found a bug or want to share an idea on how to improve my UI, either use the issue tracker on [GitHub](https://github.com/ls-/ls_UI/issues), or post a comment on [WoWInterface](https://www.wowinterface.com/downloads/info22662.html#comments) or [Curse](https://www.curseforge.com/wow/addons/ls-ui#comments).
+If you found a bug or want to share an idea on how to improve my UI, either use the issue tracker on [GitHub](https://github.com/ls-/ls_UI/issues), post a comment on [WoWInterface](https://www.wowinterface.com/downloads/info22662.html#comments), or simply DM me @ **ls-#9453** on Discord.

 Feel free to write feedback on how to improve some class-specific features.